JamesJOliver/lagom-orange/README.md

 [MIT](https://github.com/james12802/lagom-orange/blob/master/LICENSE) with no
-added caveats, so feel free to use this on your site without linking back to me or using a disclaimer or anything silly like that.
+added caveats, so feel free to use this on your site without linking back to me or Matt Swanson and without using a disclaimer or anything silly like that.
+(But if you like the theme, it never hurts to say where you got it! ;p)

-## Contact
-I'd love to hear from you at [@_swanson][twitter].
-Feel free to open issues if you run into trouble or have suggestions.
-Pull Requests always welcome.

 [j]: http://jekyllrb.com/
 [mds]: http://mdswanson.com